HowTo: Raspberry Pi – Evaluate MPR121 touch sensor via I2C and Node Red

 • interfaces

-and set the "I2C" section to "enabled".
-Confirm this by clicking "OK"
+set the section "I2C" to "enabled" and confirm this by clicking on "OK

 In order for NodeRed to be able to communicate with your already connected MPR121, you must first install the node "node-red-contrib-mpr121".
 How you can install a node is in the article NodeRed - Install new nodes described.